Laskarzhevsky/PocoDataSet/README.md

 # PocoDataSet

+The POCO DataSet documentation is published in the "POCO DataSet" section of **businessprocessprogramming.net** website.

 **PocoDataSet** is a lightweight, in-memory `DataSet` / `DataTable` / `DataRow` model built around simple POCOs and interfaces.

 It is designed to be:

-- **UI-friendly** – works well with Blazor, WPF, WinUI, etc.
+- **UI-friendly** â€“ works well with Blazor, WPF, WinUI, etc.
-- **POCO-based** – data is represented as plain C# objects, not tied to any specific framework.
+- **POCO-based** â€“ data is represented as plain C# objects, not tied to any specific framework.
-- **Extensible** – core contracts live in `PocoDataSet.IData`, with implementations and helpers in separate projects.
+- **Extensible** â€“ core contracts live in `PocoDataSet.IData`, with implementations and helpers in separate projects.

 ---